david-rockwood/fimpad/README.md

 ## Chat Tags

-The beginner way to start a chat the following example, this is what it looks like before hitting Ctrl+Enter:
+The beginner way to start a chat is seen in the following example, this is what it looks like before hitting Ctrl+Enter:

 ```
 [[[system]]]